 The Colorado Trail, the Continental Divide National Scenic Trail, the Great Divide Mountain Bike Route and the Rainbow Trail all cross paths in Salida.
-Whether you want an easy road ride on dirt, a challenging descent or an all-day high-altitude singletrack, Salida has it.
+Whether you want an easy road ride on dirt, a challenging descent or an all-day high-altitude singletrack, the town has what you're looking for.

 The Arkansas River runs through downtown and beckoning hills jut skyward right from the end of the Main Street.
 Just minutes from downtown, you can find yourself basking in a wealth of recreation — a whitewater kayak park, challenging singletrack trails, hiking and running routes.